Core Web Vitals

 How to Check Your Scores

-- Google Search Console: Core Web Vitals report — shows real-user data across all pages
+- Google Search Console → Core Web Vitals report — Shows real-user data across all pages grouped by URL pattern.
+Essential for finding problem pages at scale.

-- Chrome DevTools: Lighthouse tab — run audits in-browser
+- Chrome DevTools → Lighthouse tab — Run audits in-browser with specific improvement suggestions.

 Quick Wins for Each Metric